noahbenson/Neurotica/README.md

 NeuroticaReload[];</code></pre>

-   Neurotica provides a function that will perform this fix for you, which is identical to the `NeuroticaFixJLinkMemoryPermanent[]` amount except that it provides only a temporary fix: `NeuroticaJLinkFixMemory[amount]`, e.g. `NeuroticaJLinkFixMemory["2g"]` to allocate JLink a max of 2 GB of RAM.
-The downsides of this method are that it interrupts existing JLink connections (if you have any) and causes Neurotica to forget certain cached data, the latter of which is not usually a significant problem.
+   Neurotica provides a function that will perform this fix for you, which is identical to the `NeuroticaFixJLinkMemoryPermanent[amount]` function except that it provides only a temporary fix: `NeuroticaJLinkFixMemory[amount]`, e.g. `NeuroticaJLinkFixMemory["2g"]` to allocate JLink a max of 2 GB of RAM.
+The downsides of this method are that it interrupts existing JLink connections (if you have any) and causes Neurotica to forget certain cached data, the latter of which is not usually noticeable.
 As long as you run this function early in your initialization, such as immediately after loading Neurotica, there shouldn't be any problems.

 ### FreeSurfer #################################################################